Gilber Caro: 2019 disappearance and detentions

+2024 arrest in Miami

+Caro was arrested on 3 September 2024, in Miami for fleeing the scene following a deadly hit-and-run crash.
+He has been charged with leaving the scene of the crash.
+He will face additional charges after police viewed video which showed the fatal crash was caused by Caro running a red light.

 Personal life

 Caro has a daughter, and he also began acting as a paternal figure to his nephew after his sister's husband died.
 At least one of his sisters has left Venezuela, a departure he missed whilst in prison.